Monika Griefahn: Member of the German Parliament, 1998–2009

 Responsible for cultural policy, Griefahn initiated the founding of the German Games Award.
 She was also committed to the support of German films, strong copyright laws, and a decentralized structure of the book trade market by initiating a fixed bookprice law, cultural diversity and the expansion of Goethe-Institutes and German Schools abroad.

-In 2005 Griefahn was elected chair of the bilateral committee on cultural diversity, which was appointed by the German Parliament and the French Assemblée Nationale.
+In 2005 Griefahn was elected chair of the bilateral committee on cultural diversity, which was appointed by the Bundestag and the French Assemblée Nationale.

 In foreign policy her work focused on supporting renewable energy in German real estate all around the world (like German schools for example) as well as on the support of NGOs in the field of nature conservation and environmental protection.
 She was active in the Inter-Parliamentary Union (IPU) and the OECD for these issues.

 In addition to her committee assignments, Griefahn served as deputy chair of the German-French Parliamentary Friendship Group from 2006 until 2009.